Matt D'Orazio: Professional career

-Milwaukee Mustangs

 D'Orazio entered the Arena Football League in 2000, when he signed with the Milwaukee Mustangs, where he only spent one season.
 He was placed on recallable waivers by the Mustangs on January 25, 2001.

-New Jersey Gladiators

 Then on March 8, 2001, he signed with the New Jersey Gladiators.
 He was placed on recallable waivers by the Gladiators on April 9, 2001.

-Roanoke Steam

 In 2001, D'Orazio played for the Roanoke Steam of the AFL's minor league af2.

-Rochester Brigade

 In 2002, D'Orazio signed with the Rochester Brigade of the af2.
 For the season, he went 324-of-522, for 3,372 passing yards, 51 touchdowns, and 13 interceptions.
 He also rushed for 332 yards and 20 touchdowns, an af2 alltime record.

-Buffalo Destroyers

 In 2003, D'Orazio returned to the AFL, signing with the Buffalo Destroyers' practice squad on February 19, 2003.
 He was released by the Destroyers on April 9, 2003.

-Mohegan Wolves

 D'Orazio played for the Mohegan Wolves of the af2 in 2003.

-Columbus Destroyers

 He signed with the Columbus Destroyers on November 18, 2003, and played for the team until 2005.

-Chicago Rush

 On November 3, 2005, he signed a two-year contract with the Chicago Rush.
 At the end of the 2006 season, he led the league as the top-rated passer (126.2), and the top rusher with 200 yards and 10 touchdowns.
 In ArenaBowl XX, he threw for 250 yards and six touchdowns, as well as rushing for two.
 He was named Offensive Player of the Game and game MVP for his performance.
 In the off-season following the 2007 season, D'Orazio was released by the Rush on November 7, 2007.
 The team did not want to wait until January to make a call on whether to keep him following his 2007 back injury during the playoffs.
 He was replaced by former Arizona Rattlers quarterback Sherdrick Bonner.

-Philadelphia Soul

-In 2008, D'Orazio later signed with the Philadelphia Soul as a backup to Tony Graziani.
-He became the starting quarterback when Graziani was injured and was out for the season.
-D'Orazio was voted the AFL MVP for the season while leading Philadelphia to ArenaBowl XXII, where they defeated the San Jose SaberCats 59-56, and was named MVP of the game, as well.
-Along with George LaFrance, he is one of only two players to be named MVP of the ArenaBowl while playing for two different teams.
+In 2008, D'Orazio signed with the Philadelphia Soul as a backup to Tony Graziani.
+D'Orazio became the starting quarterback after Graziani suffered a season-ending injury.
+D'Orazio was named first-team All-Arena and the Champs Sports Quarterback of the Year for the 2008 season while leading Philadelphia to ArenaBowl XXII, where they defeated the San Jose SaberCats 59–56.
+He was named MVP of the game.
+Along with George LaFrance, D'Orazio is one of only two players to be named MVP of the ArenaBowl while playing for two different teams.

-Calgary Stampeders

 On February 13, 2009, the Calgary Stampeders of the Canadian Football League signed D'Orazio.
 He was released on June 25, 2009.